- Key lesson from the coronavirus pandemic is the need for partnership between academic excellence, industry and public health organisations

 'The recent pandemic has demonstrated the unique contributions research universities like Oxford can make to pandemic preparedness.
 We are building on decades of medical research on infectious disease and data science, we have longstanding international partnerships and we have the ability to act and to adapt quickly.
 When aligned with industry and with public health bodies we can ensure that the world is never caught unprepared again.'

-Within Oxford, the centre will draw together academics and experts from across its research and innovation community, including from infectious diseases, vaccinology, immunology, structural biology, diagnostics, drug discovery, clinical trials, data science, public health, and social and political sciences.
-Nationally and internationally, the Centre will foster a multisectoral approach and invest in agile platforms and partnerships.
+Within Oxford, the institute will draw together academics and experts from across its research and innovation community, including from infectious diseases, vaccinology, immunology, structural biology, diagnostics, drug discovery, clinical trials, data science, public health, and social and political sciences.
+Nationally and internationally, it will foster a multisectoral approach and invest in agile platforms and partnerships.

-The centre will focus on three core themes:
+The institute will focus on three core themes:

 - Accelerating understanding and insights: generating actionable knowledge and data (from pathogens through to patients) in near ‘real-time’ and making this globally accessible.